 I have used a blueprint, but a very rough one, just for the general shape.
 I have tried to create a detailed model, but it was very hard with the inconsistent blueprint.
 That’s the reason why I used one more technique.
 I had a photo from the right angle in the background and then I tried to match it with my base model as best as possible.
-After that, I modeled through that camera or from the perspective but in the same time, I was following the blueprint and a few matched cameras and this technique gave me precision that I needed.
+After that, I modeled through that camera or from the perspective but at the same time, I was following the blueprint and a few matched cameras and this technique gave me precision that I needed.
 I have created the interior parts separately.
 Today people use different techniques, for example, Autodesk Image Modeler for precise matching cameras and they use those same cameras in any 3D software to create main lines of the car, something like “3d blueprint”.
 A much easier technique is using CAD files like reference model for the retopology.
 The biggest problem with CAD files is finding one, especially for old and rare car like Porsche 964.
-My goal from the start was to make a model of that car, not to do retopology.
+From the start, my goal was to make a model of that car, no retopology.

-Shading part was really interesting, because interior parts have a lot of different materials: plastic, rubber, leather, glass, carpet, fabric… A lot of challenges for look dev artist.
+Shading part was really interesting because interior parts have a lot of different materials: plastic, rubber, leather, glass, carpet, fabric… A lot of challenges for look dev artist.
 Most of the textures I finished in Foundry Mari, but I have also used Photoshop.
 For the symbols on the interior parts (dashboard, air-condition, radio, etc.) I have used Illustrator.
-Besides that, most of the time I used 3DS Max and bercon procedural maps for ex.
-For car paint material I used procedural maps.
+Besides that, most of the time I used 3DS Max and bercon procedural maps, e.g. for car paint material I used procedural maps.

 The most important thing for leather, and for materials generally, is a good bump map and a nice balance between roughness and intensity of specular.
 Leather parts (doors, seats, door handle) have a few different types of leather.
 They may look the same, but they actually don’t.
 They have small differences in specular, roughness and bump.